swcarpentry/DEPRECATED-boot-camps/version-control/git/mobility/Readme.md

 (and it's private!).

-For the purposes of this exercise, all of the repositories will be represented by different folders on your ACI user space in order to provide you with the "flavor" of how such a workflow would work.
+For the purposes of this exercise, all of the repositories will be represented by different folders in your Wiasman account in order to provide you with the "flavor" of how such a workflow would work.
 For example, we'll use ~/work to represent your work station.
 You should assume that ~/work is effectively your work station's home directory.